 He came to the bar, ordered a beer and went home without paying.

-Things happened in the past and are ongoing in the present; English uses present perfect:
+Things happened in the past and still have an impact on the present; English uses present perfect:

 Example